-A question I see raised very often on various forums and social media sites (which I spend way to much time on) is some form of the following explains why so many people are budgeting backwards:
+A question I see raised very often on various forums and social media sites (which I spend way too much time on) is some form of the following explains why so many people are budgeting backward:

-This is a question that comes up again and again usually by people who are attempting to get their finances in order and are trying to start living on a budget.
+This is a question that comes up repeatedly, usually by people who are attempting to get their finances in order and are trying to start living on a budget.